 Missing teeth are more than just a cosmetic problem.
 If left untreated, missing teeth can cause misalignment, limit function, and adversely impact your self-confidence in social and professional settings.

-To learn more about our restorative dental treatments and find out whether you are a candidate, call Available Dental Care 1300 896 532 to speak with our experienced staff.
+To learn more about our restorative dental treatments and find out whether you are a candidate, call Available Dental Care (02) 4062 8763 to book a free consultation near you.